It’s not a stretch to say that stretching is important, maybe more than you think.

 There are several different types of stretches, but the two major ones are static and dynamic.

-Dynamic – also known as active – stretches should be done before a light to moderate workout.
+Dynamic or active stretches, such as lunges, kicks and pushups, should be done before a light to moderate workout.
 This type of warmup stretches your muscles in a way that prepares them for additional exercise.

 Static stretches involve flexing a muscle as far as you can (comfortably) and holding that position for a set amount out time – typically 10 to 30 seconds.
 This type of stretch is commonly used in yoga.
 Static stretches focus on a specific muscle group at a time and are good for post-workout cooldowns.